minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 Side note: in the Dutch CoronaMelder back-end it’s unlikely that we would actually share 14 keys.
 After applying the ‘days of symptom onset’ a number of keys that are deemed outside the infectious period of the user, will not be shared.
 But let us assume for now that all 14 keys of this user are infectious and shared.
 This design also includes the possibility to apply such filtering to the data received from other countries prior to its distribution to dutch citizens and/or adjust these risk settings (the principle here is that each country’s National Health Authority determines these tradeoffs).

 All keys are sent to the Federation Gateway.
 Keys 1 to 5 and 11 to 14 are published on the Dutch CDN.
-Keys 6 to 10 have not been broadcasted in NL, so while they are sent to the Gateway, they are not part of the Dutch keysets.
+The RPIs of keys 6 to 10 have not been broadcast in NL, so while they are sent to the Gateway, they are not part of the Dutch keysets.

 ## Coordinating transmission risk levels between countries